jaypatel0112/Course-Management-System-Project/ReadMe.md

 # COURSE_MANAGEMENT_SYSTEM
 The objective of the Project is to develop an Application which is similar to D2L.
 Major sections of this App would be:
-1. Login / Sign-up
+1. Login / Sign-up, Events
-2. Course Catalog and Enrolled Section
+2. Course Catalog and Enrollment Section
-3. Course Specific Content
+3. Course Detail Page
 4. Student Accounts
 5. Profile
 6. Student Resources